 WHAT DOES THIS MEAN FOR HIKERS?

-The temporary re-route now takes the main trail straight along Boston Mills to the Caledon Trailway.
+The re-route now takes the main trail straight along Boston Mills to the Caledon Trailway.
 From there it turns north east on the Caledon Trailway to Chinguacousy Road, then north to Olde Baseline where it meets the current trail.
 The Olde Baseline Side Trail is also closed.
 Please note that the main Badlands feature is not visible from the Bruce Trail.

 Effective June 11, 2015, a by-law has been passed restricting ALL parking along Olde Base Line Road between Chinguacousy Road and Creditview Road, both on the north and south side of the road.